cebsmind/Movie_Recommender/README.md

 - **crew**: Refers to the team of individuals involved in the production of the movie, excluding the cast.
 This includes various roles such as the director, producer, cinematographer, editor, and other behind-the-scenes contributors.
 The crew is responsible for the technical and creative aspects of filmmaking.
 - **vote_average**: Numerical variable (from 1 to 5)
 - **popularity**: Popularity of the movie
-### All theses informations will be used to build our model.
-But before that we need to treat all theses variables and pre-process it
+### Utilization in Model Building
+All these details are integral for constructing our model.
+However, before proceeding with model development, it's essential to preprocess and treat these variables appropriately.
 ## 2. Data Pre-processing
 Effective model building relies on thorough pre-processing to enhance accuracy.
 In our context, this involves:
 In our case, it implies :